 “It’s the only way to fly Jeremy.”

 He turned back to look at the thing again and realised he’d run through a doorway.
 He lunged for it and slammed the door closed before stepped back to try and catch his breath.
 As he stood there he saw the things face begin to melt through the gap between the door and the wall, all the while giggling as if it was being tickled.
-Desperation gripped Jeremy and he lashed out toward the thing punching and kicking at it as hard as he could be all it did was laugh, louder and louder until in a single motion it wrapped itself around him and rushed up to his face.
+Desperation gripped Jeremy and he lashed out toward the thing punching and kicking at it as hard as he could but all it did was laugh, louder and louder until in a single motion it wrapped itself around him and rushed up to his face.

 Jeremy’s eyes suddenly burst open and he saw his bedroom in front of him.
 He quickly sat up to take a few long breaths to try and calm, then he got up aiming for a kitchen.
 As he opened his bedroom door he jumped again.
 His flatmate Mark seemed to be waiting for him.

 “Jesus man, you scared the life out of me, what are you doing here.”

 Mark smiled and held up the bag of weed and in the same voice as the child said.